pandas-dev/pandas/doc/source/getting_started/intro_tutorials/04_plotting.rst

 {{ header }}

-How do I create plots in pandas?
+How to create plots in pandas
 ----------------------------------

 .. image:: ../../_static/schemas/04_plot_overview.svg